AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ### Sample Variance

 The optimization task is always cares about MSE to be as minimum as possible.
-And it gets to it's minimum when Central Tendency is an Arythmetic Mean or $ A = \bar x$
+And it gets to it's minimum when Central Tendency is equal to Arythmetic Mean or $ A = \bar x$

 $$
 \tilde S^2 = \frac{\sum_{i=1}^n(x_i - \bar x)^2}{n}
 $$

 It may feel a bit off to use square values, but so what?
-We don't care about actual values if it allows us the machine to learn how to distinguish between cat and dog, car and pedastrian, cancer and healthy cells and so on.
+We don't care about actual values if it allows the machine to learn how to distinguish between cancer and healthy cells, right?

 ### Standard Deviation